How to Start a Fund

-Most of our funds are named for the donor or the donor's family or as a memorial to someone special.
+Most of our funds are named after the donor or the donor's family or as a memorial to someone special.
 Every grant from the fund will carry this name helping carry on your legacy of giving back.
 If you prefer anonymity, you may choose a name that reflects your fund's charitable purposes.

 - Choose a Type of Fund

 We offer a variety of fund types that are flexible to meet our donors' charitable interests.

 Let us know if you are interested in setting up a charitable fund by filling out the form below.
 If you don't have answers to all the questions, that is fine!
 Fill out what you can, and we will be in touch, or feel free to contact our Development Officer, Greg Diehl, directly at email@example.com or 701.234.0756.